lamanno-epfl/velocycle/README.md

 ## Getting started

-Please refer to the installation instructions below as well as the [tutorials](https://github.com/lamanno-epfl/velocycle/tree/main/tutorials) contained in this repo.
+Please refer to the installation instructions to install VeloCycle.
+Once you are ready to begin exploring the package, please refer to the [tutorials](https://github.com/lamanno-epfl/velocycle/tree/main/tutorials) contained in this repo.

 ## Installation